minetake01/socket-pktinfo/README.md

 - **Windows**: Uses `WSARecvMsg` with IOCP for efficient async I/O
 - **Unix/Linux**: Uses `recvmsg` with control messages
 - **macOS**: Uses `recvmsg` with BSD-style control messages

+## Disclaimer

+This fork extends `socket-pktinfo` with asynchronous support.
+The implementation was created fully by AI and has not been actively audited or reviewed by humans.
+While automated tests pass on supported platforms, there may be edge cases or platform-specific behaviors that are unaddressed.
+You should evaluate and test in your environment before relying on it in production.
+Use at your own risk.